mpampuch/docker-notes/README.md

 Docker Compose works by using instructions in the `docker-compose.yml` file.

-Once the file is complete, you can run Docker Compose by doing:
+Once the file is complete, you can run your app with Docker Compose by doing:

 ```bash
 docker-compose up